 In the early days of budgeting for our wedding, we wrote out a list in order of importance of the things that we really cared about and were worth spending money on, down to the things that we honestly didn’t care about at all and wanted to spend little to no money on.

 Right at the bottom of that list (after wedding cake), were paper wedding invitations.
 I knew it would be easy to get excited about crafting a beautiful invite for our guests to open – but for me, the cost of producing those beautiful paper invites, plus the postage cost to send them, just didn’t seem worth it.
 Instead, we decided to send our guests their wedding invitations via email.
+Not only would it help with our wedding budgeting costs, we figured more of our guests were likely to RSVP faster to an email.

 To make it more fun than a simple text email, there are services such as paperless post, where you can create really smart looking paperless invitation designs.